Big Big Deal

-"Big Big Deal" is a song by the British singer-songwriter Steve Harley, which was released as his debut, non-album solo single in 1974.
-The song, which was written and produced by Harley, would be his last release before scoring the UK number one hit "Make Me Smile (Come Up and See Me)" in 1975.
-"Big Big Deal" also preceded the formation of the second line-up of Harley's band Cockney Rebel.
+"Big Big Deal" is a song by British singer-songwriter Steve Harley, released by EMI as his debut solo single on 1 November 1974.
+The song, which was written and produced by Harley, would be his only solo release before the formation of the second line-up of Steve Harley & Cockney Rebel.

 Background

-"Big Big Deal" was released during the time when Harley was in the process of forming a new line-up for Cockney Rebel.
-The original band split at the end of an extensive UK tour in July 1974, leaving Harley without a band.
-Despite the setback, the band's label, EMI Records, were not dissuaded, as Harley revealed in 2014, "The people at my record label, EMI, were right behind me.
+"Big Big Deal" was recorded during the time when Harley was in the process of forming a new line-up for Cockney Rebel.
+The original band split at the end of an extensive UK tour in July 1974 but, despite the setback, the band's label, EMI Records, were not dissuaded, as Harley revealed in 2014, "The people at my record label were right behind me.
 They believed I could find new band members without too much of a problem and continue on to a new level of success.
 They believed it wasn't a major stumbling block."

-While auditioning musicians and finalising a new line-up, Harley attempted to keep up the momentum of Cockney Rebel's recent commercial success by releasing a solo single.
-With the help of Cockney Rebel drummer Stuart Elliott, Harley recorded "Big Big Deal" at Air Studios, London in September 1974.
-Harley played all the instruments on the track except drums.
+While auditioning musicians and finalising a new line-up, Harley recorded "Big Big Deal" at Air Studios, London in September 1974.
+He played all instruments on the track except drums, which were played by Cockney Rebel drummer Stuart Elliott.

+Harley initially only intended to record the song as a demo, but was ultimately satisfied enough to take it to EMI and express his wishes to have it released as a single.
+He told Disc in 1974, "It was an experiment and started out being intended as a demo, but in the end it became more than that, so I decided to put it out as a 'one off' single under my own name."
+Harley demanded "Big Big Deal" be released without the Cockney Rebel name as he did not want to mislead the public.
+He told Record & Popswop Mirror, "I don't want anyone thinking it's my new group playing on it because it isn't."
+The single was released on 1 November 1974.
+It failed to enter the UK Singles Chart, but did appear on the unnumbered UK Breakers Chart on 23 November 1974.

 Speaking to Record & Popswop Mirror in 1974, Harley said of the song, "It's on the lines of 'Judy Teen' and 'Mr. Soft'.
 Could almost be the old group [Cockney Rebel], couldn't it?
-First time I played it back I thought 'hey it could be the old group' and I realised a few home truths."
+First time I played it back I thought, 'Hey it could be the old group' and I realised a few home truths."